← Back to The Evidence

 The Verdict

-"And those whom he justified he also glorified.
-What then shall we say to these things?
+"And those he justified, he also glorified.
+What, then, shall we say in response to these things?
 If God is for us, who can be against us?"

 Romans 8:30-31

-Romans 8:28-30 is the foundation of eternal security.
-It is not a promise that God will try to keep us saved.
-It is not a hope that we might make it to glory.
-It is a chain.
-Foreknown, predestined, called, justified, glorified.
-Five links.
-One direction.
-Zero dropouts.
-The same people who are foreknown are the same people who will be glorified.
+The chain stands.
+Not a promise that God will try to keep us saved.
+Not a hope that we might make it to glory.
+A chain whose every link is forged by God — and the same people who are foreknown are the same people who will be glorified.

 The verb tenses make this clear.
 Glorification is treated as already accomplished.
 The future is as certain as the past.
 God's perspective encompasses the entire span from eternity past to eternity future as a single, unified, unbroken chain.